AustinAJ/tools/ingestion_data/sample-aviation-data/README.md

 1. Go to {GIT_REPO}/ingestion_data/sample-aviation-data directory
 2. Unzip the flight-data.zip file.
 You should see 20 flight csv files within the folder
-3. Open a browser and go to https://apm-tubs-hackapm-basic.run.aws-usw02-pr.ice.predix.io/{YOUR TENANT NAME}
+3. Open a browser and go to https://apm-tubs-hackapm-basic.run.aws-usw02-pr.ice.predix.io/{YOUR_TENANT_NAME}
 4. Login in as an admin and click on the Setup tab.
 You are going to need Username, Password, and Tenant UUID for following steps

 ### Ingest assets